Working With Our Data

 Using StudentTracker for High Schools Reports: Considerations for Measuring the College Enrollment Rates of High School Graduates

-Thousands of high schools currently use StudentTracker® reports from the Research Center to measure how many of their graduates go on to college, where they attend, and how many persist to graduation.
+Thousands of high schools currently use StudentTracker® for High Schools reports from the Research Center to measure how many of their graduates go on to college, where they attend, and how many persist to graduation.
 The reports were designed to help schools to measure their success in preparing students for college, and to evaluate the effectiveness of college access programs and curricula.

 Increasingly, the results are also being used to inform accountability metrics for schools, districts, and states concerned about the performance of secondary schools.
 In many cases, these metrics are published without fully explaining the source and nature of the data and its limitations.